A-4AR Cockpit Trainer

 Erected by Joe Davies Heritage Airpark.

 Location.
-34° 36.168′ N, 118° 5.257′ W. Marker is in Palmdale, California, in Los Angeles.
+34° 36.168′ N, 118° 5.257′ W. Marker is in Palmdale, California, in Los Angeles County.
 Marker is on E Avenue P west of 25th Street E, on the right when traveling west.
+Located in the Joe Davies Heritage Airpark.
 Touch for map.
-Located in the Joe Davies Heritage Airpark.
 Marker is at or near this postal address: 2001 E Avenue P, Palmdale CA 93551, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-MK-20 Rockeye Cluster Bomb Unit (a few steps from this marker); Wright J65 Turbojet Engine (within shouting distance of this marker); F-101 VOODOO Escort Fighter (within shouting distance of this marker); B-2 Spirit (within shouting distance of this marker); F-86F-30 (within shouting distance of this marker); Stanley P Butchart 1928 - 2008 / C-140 Jetstar (within shouting distance of this marker); James J. Stegman 1920 - 2009 / A-4C Skyhawk (within shouting distance of this marker); A.W.
-"Tony" LeVier 1913-1998 (about 300 feet away, measured in a direct line).
-Touch for a list and map of all markers in Palmdale.
+MK-20 Rockeye Cluster Bomb Unit (a few steps from this marker); Wright J65 Turbojet Engine (within shouting distance of this marker); F-101 Voodoo Escort Fighter (within shouting distance of this marker); William J. "Pete" Knight (within shouting distance of this marker); F-86F-30 (within shouting distance of this marker);

 Credits.
-This page was last revised on March 22, 2018.
-This page originally submitted on March 18, 2018, by Denise Boose of Tehachapi, California.
-This page has been viewed 38 times since then.
+This page was last revised on May 4, 2018.
+It was originally submitted on March 18, 2018, by Denise Boose of Tehachapi, California.
+This page has been viewed 80 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on March 18, 2018, by Denise Boose of Tehachapi, California. • Andrew Ruppenstein was the editor who published this page.